Nom-nom-hub/QuantumSurf/docs/CONTRIBUTING.md

-# Contributing to Quantum Browser
+# Contributing to QuantumSurf

-Thank you for your interest in contributing to Quantum Browser!
+Thank you for your interest in contributing to QuantumSurf!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct